 OK here’s the trick.
 ALWAYS put one or two red tomatoes in the bag along with all the green ones.

 Check the bag every single day, as the tomatoes will ripen quicker than you may think.
 You’ll also want to ensure the moisture of the fruits isn’t causing any rot or decay.
 Pull out each ripe tomato and leave the others in there to ripen.

 You may also find you need to do some rearranging of the tomatoes, in case the lower ones are getting too much weight on them.

 You’ll find that within a few days, all your tomatoes will be ripe.
-Now you can use them to make home made Tomato Sauce (canning instructions too) or put up a case of the best Salsa you will ever eat (canning instructions for the Salsa are there too).
+Now you can use them to make Homemade Tomato Sauce (canning instructions too) or put up a case of the best Salsa you will ever eat (canning instructions for the Salsa are there too).

-Here is the absolute Best Salsa recipe ever – and it includes the canning instructions.
+- Here is the absolute Best Salsa recipe ever – and it includes the canning instructions.

-Want to read every Preserving post on this site?
+- Want to read every Preserving post on this site?
 Here it is!

-We LOVE this home made Pizza dough recipe – makes 3 pies
+- We LOVE this home made Pizza dough recipe – makes 3 pies.